Simpanan Shariah Savings Option

 What is the akad used for Simpanan Shariah?

-- The Akad for Simpanan Shariah is based on Akad Wakalah, where the member appoints EPF Board as a representative and trustee to manage the member’s entire EPF savings based on syariah principles, endorsed by Shariah Advisory Committee (SAC) based on provisions under the EPF Act 1991, Rules and Regulations, and other related provisions in force from time to time.
+- The Akad for Simpanan Shariah is based on Akad Wakalah, where the member appoints EPF Board as a representative and trustee to manage the member’s entire EPF savings based on shariah principles, endorsed by Shariah Advisory Committee (SAC) based on provisions under the EPF Act 1991, Rules and Regulations, and other related provisions in force from time to time.

-- The akad Wakalah used is categorized as Wakalah Mudhafah Lil Mustaqbal (representative which will be effective in the future), whereby the Simpanan Shariah election will be effective at a future date determined by EPF.
+- The akad Wakalah used is categorised as Wakalah Mudhafah Lil Mustaqbal (representative which will be effective in the future), whereby the Simpanan Shariah election will be effective at a future date determined by EPF.

 What are the enhancements made on the Simpanan Shariah effective date?

-- Starting 01 April 2025, Simpanan Shariah effective date has been enhanced from annual basis (1st January every year) to monthly basis (1st of subsequent month) from the date of registration, subject to terms determined by EPF.
+- Starting 1 April 2025, the Simpanan Shariah effective date has been enhanced from an annual basis (1 January each year) to a monthly basis.

 Notes: